briangann/grafana-datatable-panel/README.md

   * Dropdown for page size
 * Row Numbers reactive to filtering
 * Searchable table content (filtering), regex enabled
+* Columns names can be aliased
+* URLs inside row text can be "clicked"
+* Rows can have a click-through URL
+* Multi-Column Sorting

 ## TODO